 For an optimal view of our website, please rotate your tablet horizontally.

-The magnificent palace was built in the second half of the 17th century for the Pesaro family, by the great Venetian baroque architect, Baldassarre Longhena, who also designed the church of the Salute and Ca’ Rezzonico.
+The magnificent palace was built in the second half of the 17th century for the Pesaro family, by the great Venetian baroque architect, Baldassarre Longhena, who also designed the church Santa Maria della Salute and the Ca’ Rezzonico.
 On his death in 1682, it was completed by Gian Antonio Gaspari in 1710, in compliance with the original project.
 During the long years of its construction, the palace was constantly enriched by an equally important process of interior decoration.

 The great art collections of the Pesaro family were completely dispersed by 1830.
 The last Pesaro family member auctioned most of it in London.